CATReloaded/CATReloaded-Circles-Roadmaps-2023/EmbeddedSystems-Circle-Roadmap/readme.md

-    A large-scale project covering all studied topics.
+    Then, a large-scale project covering all studied topics.

  ### Projects
  #### There are some suggested C projects.